azaghal/factorio-beyond-vanilla-qol/README.md

     > Export and import current quickbar configuration in form of blueprints.
 Useful for getting the quickbar easily configured at any stage of the game (simply store multiple presets for early/mid/late game and use them as necessary).

+-   Remotely toggle and edit constant combinators ([Remote Constant Combinator](https://mods.factorio.com/mod/lo-remote-constant))

+    > Makes it possible to toggle a remote constant combinator and update its signals remotely.
+Helps when having to reconfigure remote outposts (especially when there's that one little tweak/setting you forgot...) or for turning parts of the base on or off.

 ### Logistics